Brandf3/oot/README.md

 This repository is a collection of custom actors and items that I have made.
 You may freely use them in your own mods without asking me, but please credit me for them.
+Some of these are just proof of concepts and have not been rigorously tested, but provide a base to build off of or to read through and understand how to start with certain mod ideas.

+When looking at one of the mods you should compare it to my main branch, not `zeldaret/oot`.
+If you are confused by the use of `install_mod_assets` and the `mod_assets` folder you should watch Kentonm's youtube tutorial on asset management as this repo follows his way.

 # The Legend of Zelda: Ocarina of Time